Preserving Consumer and Merchant ChoiceBY Australian Retailers Association

 The ARA does not believe the current process is effective, and has recommended creating further regulation to facilitate choice and avoid technological lockouts.
 The ARA believes that unless Dual Network Card provisioning is made simple to understand, unbiased and easy for the consumer to execute, the only networks represented within consumer wallets will be the more expensive networks.

-Excutive Director of the ARA, Russell Zimmerman said the ARA will support regulatory action from the Payments System Board if the banks don’t enable low-cost payment routing options for merchants by 1 April 2018.
+Russell Zimmerman, Executive Director of the ARA said, the ARA will support regulatory action from the Payments System Board if the banks don’t enable low-cost payment routing options for merchants by 1 April 2018.

 ABOUT THE AUTHOR